ClearingHouse/ClearingHouse/README.md

 destination output.
 Change outputs (outputs after the last data output) have no importance to Counterparty.
 All data outputs must appear in direct succession.

-Multi‐signature data outputs are one‐of‐two outputs where the first public key is that of the sender, so that the value of the output is redeemable, and the second public key encodes the data, zero‐padded and prefixed with a length byte.

 For identification purposes, every Counterparty transaction’s ‘data’ field is prefixed by the string ‘CNTRPRTY’, encoded in UTF‐8.
-This string is long enough that transactions with pseudo‐random data stored in the `OP_RETURN` field will be extremely unlikely to be mistaken for Counterparty transactions.
+This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for containing valid Counterparty transaction data.
 In testing (i.e. using the TESTCOIN Counterparty network on any blockchain), this string is ‘XX’.

+Counterparty data may be stored in three different types of outputs, or in some mixtures of those formats.
+Multi‐signature data outputs are one‐of‐two outputs where the first public key is that of the sender, so that the value of the output is redeemable, and the second public key encodes the data, zero‐padded and prefixed with a length byte.
+	`OP_RETURN` data output format
+	pay‐to‐pubkeyhash data output format
+		encryption

 The existence of the destination output, and the significance of the size of the Bitcoin fee and the Bitcoins transacted, depend on the Counterparty message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
 The rest of the data have a formatting specific to the message type, described in the source code.

 Every Counterparty transaction must, moreover, have a unique and unambiguous source address: all of the inputs to a Bitcoin transaction which contains a